 The party also plans on increasing the powers of the groceries code adjudicator, meaning all farmers would be paid fairly.
-Other measures would include the introduction a rural bus protection fund to ensure transport links are maintained in remote areas, even if they are not profitable.
+Other measures would include the introduction of a rural bus protection fund to ensure transport links are maintained in remote areas, even if they are not profitable.

-While in the region, Clegg will stop in the the Lib Dem constituency of St Ives, which is held with a 3.74 per cent majority by Andrew George.
+While in the region, Clegg will stop in the Lib Dem constituency of St Ives, which is held with a 3.74 per cent majority by Andrew George.
 The visit comes after George reportedly said his party would not enter a coalition with the Conservatives again.

 In response, Clegg said: “Andrew is one voice but he doesn’t represent the Liberal Democrat stance on this.
 Nor is it his decision.